What majors did you pursue and why?

-When I’m not working, studying, or doing something school related, you can catch me at practice with my UNC Charlotte dance team - Isharee.
-Isharee is a competing Bollywood dance team with which I have had the chance to travel to Columbia, S.C., Tampa, Florida, and Athens, Georgia thus far!
+When I wasn't working, studying, or doing something school related, you could catch me at practice with my UNC Charlotte dance team - Isharee.
+Isharee is a competing Bollywood dance team with which I had the chance to travel to Columbia, S.C., Tampa, Florida, and Athens, Georgia!

 What is your involvement in Women in Business and why is it important to you?